- Choosing Fly Killers

 The ultra-violet lamps, commonly used in electric fly killers, tend to be overwhelmed by the strength of ultra-violet present in natural daylight, meaning flies and other flying insects cannot see the lamp and are not drawn to the fly killer.

 If you are already using this type of machine in your conservatory, then leaving it on 24 hours a day will help, as the insects will be attracted to it during the night.
 In an attempt to lure more insects to your machine, try putting some bait in the form of food actually inside your fly killer, can help with attracting the pests.

 However, all is not lost as there are other methods that can be used to help combat the nuisance of flies:

 Using an outdoor fly trap can be a useful way of reducing the problem.
 Hanging outdoor fly traps a short distance away from the conservatory will have the effect of drawing the flies to the traps and away from the building.

 Preventing flies from entering the conservatory

 To further reduce the amount of insects entering, a mesh door curtain acts as a useful barrier and will allow air through, whilst blocking the path of flying insects.

 Inside the conservatory, there are a variety of measures that can be taken to deal with the unwanted pests.
 Should you not want anything permanently fixed in place, the slow release cassette type fly killer can give you a movable solution and can be disposed of when the fly control season is over.

-As an alternative to a UV fly killer, a good old fashioned sticky fly paper like the Flower Ribbon Fly Catcher or an updated, modern version of it such as the Indoor Fly Trap or the Kitchen & Conservatory Insect Killer Stick can prove a real winner and again, can be disposed of when no longer required.
+As an alternative to a UV fly killer, a good old fashioned sticky fly paper like the Fly Bell Fly Catcher or an updated, modern version of it such as the Indoor Fly Trap or the Kitchen & Conservatory Insect Killer Stick can prove a real winner and again, can be disposed of when no longer required.